 Electronic and IC Packaging Services Information

-Electronic packaging and IC packaging services perform the final stage of semiconductor device fabrication, places dies or boards inside of a protective package that provides connectors or pins for connecting to other devices.
+Electronic packaging and IC packaging services perform the final stage of semiconductor device fabrication, which is to place dies, or boards, inside of a protective package that provides connectors or pins for connecting to other devices.
 Protective IC packaging is produced via integrated circuit encapsulation, the last stage of the semiconductor device fabrication process.
-Today, electronic packaging and IC packaging services provide many different types of IC packages.
-Examples include single in-line package or system in package (SIP), dual in-line package, (DIP), mini small-outline package (MSOP), micro leadframe package (MLP), shrink small outline package (SSOP), thin shrink small outline package (TSSOP), and very small outline package (VSOP).
-Electronic component packaging includes tinning, tape and reel packaging, lead forming, baking, lead straightening, and programming.

 Electronic packaging and IC packaging services are used in many applications and adhere to demanding quality standards.
-Application examples include signal and power transmission, heat dissipation, electromagnetic interference (EMI) shielding, and protection from environmental factors such as moisture, contamination, hostile chemicals and radiation.
+Application examples include signal and power transmission, heat dissipation, electromagnetic interference (EMI) shielding, and protection from environmental factors such as moisture, contamination, hostile chemicals, and radiation.
 Many electronic and IC packaging services adhere to the Institute for Interconnecting and Packaging Electronic Circuits (IPC) 610 and IPC 7711/7721 standards.